Gormlaith ingen Murchada: Mediaeval literary accounts

 In this narrative, she goads her son Sigtrygg, unlike the Cogadh, where she attempted to incite her brother, Mael Mordha.
-She prompted Sigtrygg into gathering support from Vikings outside Ireland, most notably Earl Sigurd of Orkney and Brodir of the Isle of Man, by promising her hand in marriage.
+She prompted Sigtrygg to gather support from Vikings outside Ireland, most notably Earl Sigurd of Orkney and Brodir of the Isle of Man, by promising her hand in marriage.
 This is the first work to introduce the idea that Gormlaith was divorced from Brian Boru.

 Early Modern narrative texts

 A separate strain of wholly negative conceptions of Gormlaith appeared in Geoffrey Keating's Foras Feasa Ar Eirinn composed in 1634.
 In this text Keating makes explicit the link between Gormlaith's goading and Máel Mórda's declaration of war.
-Gormlaith's remarks in this Early Modern account weighed on Máel Mórda, contributing to his quarrel with Murchad and eventually lead the "Leinster king to seek allies in the war against the Dál Cais".
+Gormlaith's remarks in this Early Modern account weighed on Máel Mórda, contributing to his quarrel with Murchad and eventually leading the "Leinster king to seek allies in the war against the Dál Cais".
 As to why Keating decided to place the cause of hostilities with Gormlaith is up for some debate.
 One scholar, Meidhbhín Ní Úrdail suggested that he was influenced by Meredith Hamner's Chronicle of Ireland published in 1633, where the cause of Clontarf is attributed not to Gormlaith, but an anonymous "merchant's wife".
 Keating's work would in turn influence a slightly later text of the same period, Cath Cluana Tarbh.
 Only one version of this work contains a reference to Gormlaith, but the depiction is derived from Keating.